input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 1. NFTs `FUELOracleMintPolicy` and `FUELOracleBurnPolicy` are minted, and paid to distinct `FUELOracleValidator` validator scripts with datums
 ```
-    0 -> FUELOracleDatum
-        { amountToken = Currency symbol of FUELMintingPolicy
+    0 -> Currency symbol of FUELMintingPolicy
-        , extraTokens = []
-        }
 ```
 and
 ```
-    0 -> FUELOracleDatum
-        { amountToken = Currency symbol of a tautology policy that always returns true
+    0 -> Currency symbol of a tautology policy that always returns true
-        , extraTokens = []
-        }
 ```
 respectively where we use the notation `a -> b` to denote "`a` maps to `b`".
-Note the choice `0` as the version number was arbitrary.
+Note the choice `0` as the `Version` was arbitrary and could have been any integer.

-2. Users may mint `FUELProxyPolicy` for `FUEL` where we note that we have `FUELProxyPolicy` minting only if `FUELMintingPolicy` mints; and similarly, users may burn `FUELProxy` only if the tautology policy returns true (i.e., always).
+2. Users may mint `FUELProxyPolicy` for `FUEL` where we note that we have `FUELProxyPolicy` minting only if `FUELMintingPolicy` mints; and similarly, users may burn `FUELProxyPolicy` only if the tautology policy returns true (i.e., always).

-3. A governance mechanism chooses to upgrade the system by spending the UTxO that holds the `FUELOracleMintPolicy` NFT at validator `FUELOracleValidator`, paying it to another `FUELOracleValidator` validator address with a new `FUELOracleDatum`.
+3. A governance mechanism chooses to upgrade the system by spending the UTxO that holds the `FUELOracleMintPolicy` NFT (or the `FUELOracleBurnPolicy`) at validator `FUELOracleValidator`, paying it to another `FUELOracleValidator` validator address with a new `FUELOracleDatum`.
-   Indeed, the same upgrade mechanism applies for upgrading the burning mechanism as well.

 4. Note that any new `FUEL` tokens must now validate with the new collection of minting policies provided.